 The Windbooster Titan is powered by two electric motors, one on each rear wheel, with a combined output of 500hp and a massive 1000nm (other sources say 980nm).

 Battery power comes from two parallel-switched Panasonic 500V 72kWh lithium units.
-The battery pack is located just before the front wheels, giving the Titan a ‘mid engine’ layout.
+The battery pack is located just before the rear wheels, giving the Titan a ‘mid engine’ layout.
 The chassis is based around a tubular frame made partly out of steel and partly out of titanium.

 Top speed is 260 kilometer per hour, o-100 is gone in 3.9 seconds, and 200-250 is done in 5.9 seconds.
 Range is 400 kilometer.
 Charging on 220V takes seven hours and 1.5 hours on a fast charger.
 All specs are based on claims by the manufacturer.